Have you ever liked a product or service so much that you recommended it? Getting that to happen more often for your brand is advocacy marketing.

 We’ve put together some examples of effective advocacy marketing campaigns to help you get the most out of your strategies:

-Doubling down on customer loyalty and a positive brand image pave the way for advocacy marketing to work effectively for your brand.
-Invest in your relationships with your customers so that they feel a deeper connection with your brand and are willing to work on your behalf.
+Doubling down on customer loyalty and a positive brand image can pave the way for advocacy marketing to work effectively for your brand, just like it did for goPuff.